-Aneurysms commonly arise at the bifurcations of major arteries.
-Most saccular aneurysms arise on the circle of Willis (see images below) or the middle cerebral artery (MCA) bifurcation.
+Aneurysms commonly arise at the bifurcations of major arteries (see the first image below).
+Most saccular aneurysms arise on the circle of Willis (see the second image below) or the middle cerebral artery (MCA) bifurcation.

-Posterior circulation aneurysms: About 10% of all intracranial aneurysms arise on the posterior (vertebrobasilar) circulation.
-Seven percent arise from the basilar artery bifurcation, and the remaining 3% arise at the origin of the posterior inferior cerebellar artery (PICA) where it comes off of the vertebral artery.
+About 10% of all intracranial aneurysms arise on the posterior (vertebrobasilar) circulation.
+About 7% arise from the basilar artery bifurcation, and the remaining 3% arise at the origin of the posterior inferior cerebellar artery (PICA) where it comes off of the vertebral artery.

-Miscellaneous locations: These lesions account for 3.5% of all lesions and involve sites such as the superior cerebellar artery and the anterior inferior cerebellar artery where they branch off the basilar artery.
+Miscellaneous locations account for 3.5% of all lesions and involve sites such as the superior cerebellar artery and the anterior inferior cerebellar artery where they branch off the basilar artery.
 Saccular aneurysms are uncommon in locations other than the sites mentioned above.
-Aneurysms that develop at distal sites in the intracranial circulation are often caused by trauma or infection (see Traumatic aneurysms).
+Aneurysms that develop at distal sites in the intracranial circulation are often caused by trauma or infection (see Traumatic Aneurysms).
 Nontraumatic distal aneurysms, particularly along the anterior cerebral artery (ACA), have a high frequency of multiplicity and spontaneous hemorrhage.